These Gluten-Free Chicken Meatballs are juicy, dry-rubbed, and packed with flavor. They’re easy to make and come together in just 35 minutes!

-These Baked Blackened Chicken Meatballs are gluten-free and have a pow!
-What I mean is that they have an immense amount of flavor with all the spices from the blackened spice mix– a dry rub that includes cumin, cayenne pepper, and much, much, more!
+These Baked Gluten-Free Blackened Chicken Meatballs are gluten-free and have a pow!
+What I mean is that they have an immense amount of flavor with all the spices from the blackened spice mix– a dry rub that includes cumin, cayenne pepper, and much, much more!

 What is blackened seasoning?

-Again, my homemade blackened seasoning is a dry rub that consists of smoked paprika, garlic powder, oregano, black pepper, cayenne pepper, cumin, allspice, mint, and salt.
-I sprinkle this seasoning on top of tuna salad, avocado toast, and of course meat.
+My homemade blackened seasoning is a dry rub that consists of smoked paprika, garlic powder, oregano, black pepper, cayenne pepper, cumin, allspice, mint, and salt.
+I sprinkle this seasoning on top of tuna salad, avocado toast, and of course, meat.

 What’s in a gluten-free blackened chicken meatball?